ds5110/git-intro/conda.md

 ### Create and activate a conda environment

-Create an environment with a specific version of python
+You can create an environment with a specific version of python:
 ```
 conda create -n myenv python=3.9
 ```